Poor vision could cause you this surprising problem

 About the Author

-Jo Linsley, a health enews contributor, is a digital content strategist at Advocate Aurora Health.
+Jo Linsley, a health enews contributor, is a freelance copywriter at Advocate Health Care and Aurora Health Care.
 With decades of experience in writing and editing, she continues to aspire to concise and inspiring writing.
 She also enjoys knitting and singing as creative outlets and for their meditative qualities.